Our Top Picks

 There is a 2:1 ratio of pure reverse osmosis water to waste compared to other RO systems that only get 1:1 and many that get 1:2 or 1:3…

 The RO faucet has an LED ring that glows blue to let you know everything is working normally or red to let you know that one of your filters needs to be replaced.
+The system body also has lights to show filter status and overall system health.

 This is also one of the most compact reverse osmosis systems you can put under your sink and is easy to install.